jessicarush/python-notes/pyenv.md

 python -m test
 ```

-If you ever want to go back to th esystem version:
+If you ever want to go back to the system version:
 ```
 pyenv global system
 ```